 As surprising as it may seem, Zamioculcas zamiifolia is the perfect plant for an office setting.

-Who would have thought that this plant which originated over 42 million years ago would be so well-suited to modern office life?
+Who would have thought that the ZZ plant originating over 42 million years ago would do so well in modern office life?

 A trendy, stylish design

 The leaves of this plant are a combination of succulent stems and thick, leathery leaves.
 They shoot out from the base directly without any trunk, something quite unconventional and found very attractive by designers and indoor architects.